Margery Wilson: Personal life and later life

 Wilson had two children.
-Both of her children died before she did.
+Both of them predeceased her.
 She left the film production business to take care of her children after marrying Otto Meeks, the owner of a ranching empire (or "a prominent Western industrialist").
 After his death, she married Grover Paulette Williamson.
 Her third husband, Vance Link Bushnell, died in 1947.
 Although she was no longer in film production, she stayed connected to the business by contributing to pamphlets about famous people.
 Owing to her Hollywood connections, she was able to write 50 of the pamphlets.

 Professional achievements

 She wrote guidance books that coached husbands on how to protect and treat their wives.
 In 1951, her book How to Make the Most of Wife was published.
 These books could also be considered inspirational nonfiction.
 Her autobiography, I Found My Way, was published in 1956.

-Wilson also authored several inspirational, self-help books for women, including Charm and The Woman You Want to Be.
-After her career as a filmmaker, she was a successful speech coach for actors and gave public lectures both on the radio and in person.